 Looking for THE BEST soft sourdough cinnamon roll recipe from scratch?
 These easy, overnight rolls are it!
 Made with bubbly, active sourdough starter & tips shared for make-ahead options.

-Sourdough cinnamon rolls.
-Soft, feathery scrolls of luscious sweet dough filled with swirls of warm cinnamon-sugar.
-Can you think of anything more cozy for breakfast (besides a slice of warm and toasty sourdough bread)?!
+Sourdough cinnamon rolls: soft, feathery scrolls of luscious sweet dough filled with gooey swirls of warm cinnamon-sugar.
+Can you think of anything more cozy for breakfast besides a slice of toasted sourdough bread?!

 I must confess however, I wasn’t always a fan.
-Traditional cinnamon rolls were always way too sweet for my taste and all that heavy, sugary glaze made me nauseas.
-And plus, with all the recipes out there (and there are tons) I thought to myself: does the world really need another cinnamon roll recipe?
-Turns out, the answer is yes.
+Traditional cinnamon rolls were too sweet for my taste and the heavy, sugary glaze was a bit much.
+And with all the recipes out there (and there are tons) I wondered: does the world really need another cinnamon roll recipe?
+Yes!
+It does, especially when it solves the problems most cinnamon rolls have.

-TIP: Before you begin, check out my Baker’s Schedule.
+Before your begin: check out my Baker’s Schedule.
 You’ll have a better idea of when to start the dough and how to prep ahead.

-How long will it take?
-Rise times will vary according to temperature.
-For example, my dough took 12 hrs. @ 67 F (made at 8:00 PM and ready by 8:00 AM).
-Your room temperature may differ than mine which will effect the rise time.
+How long will it take to rise?
+Temperature controls time.
+For example, my dough took ~12 hrs. @ 67 F. Your room temperature may differ from mine which will effect the rise time.
 This is normal.
-Always watch the dough and not the clock!
+Watch the dough and not the clock!

 Roll the Dough

 - The following morning, lightly oil and flour your countertop.
-This is THE BEST tip in the world by the way.
-The dough won’t stick!
-I use an all-natural olive oil spray from Trader Joe’s.
+This is THE BEST tip by the way. the dough won’t stick!
+I use an all natural olive oil spray from Trader Joe’s.
 Works like a charm.

-- Remove the dough from the bowl, gently pat into a rough rectangle and let rest to relax the gluten.
+- Ok, so now: remove the dough from the bowl.
+Gently pat into a rough rectangle and let rest to relax the gluten.
 It will be easier to roll out.

 - Lightly dust the dough and your rolling pin with flour.
-Roll the dough into a 16 x 12-ish rectangle.
-Use a tape measure for accuracy; you’ll end up with approximately 8 rolls to fit a 9-inch springform pan.
+Roll the dough in a 16 x 12-ish rectangle.
+When first testing recipes, I never thought the above dimensions were that important.
+But it’s actually crucial: you’ll get ~8 rolls to fit a 9-inch springform pan.

 - Sprinkle with the cinnamon-sugar mixture leaving a 1/2-inch border around the edges.
 Smooth it out with your hands.
 The texture will go from dry and sandy to almost wet-looking.

 - Cut the log into (8) 2-inch sections using an oiled knife or bench scraper.
-For best results, gently “mark” the dough first so that each piece is roughly the same size before cutting.
-I’m the worst at eyeballing stuff like this.
-It really helps!
+I’ve found that gently “marking” the dough first ensures each piece is roughly the same size before cutting.
+I’m the worst at eyeballing this stuff.

-TIP: If at any point the dough starts to stick (it tends to get warm from the heat of your hands) lightly oil or flour your fingertips, take a deep breath and try working with it again.
+Tip: If at any point the dough sticks (it tends to get warm from the heat of your hands), lightly oil or flour your finger tips and try working with it again.

 Second Rise

-Place the rolls into a parchment lined pan and let rest for about 1- 2 hours, or until the dough puffs up.
+Place the rolls into a parchment-lined springform pan and let rest for about 1-2 hours, or until the dough puffs us.

 Run out of time?
 After resting for 1 hour, cover the dough and chill in the fridge until ready to use.
-Before baking, give the rolls more time to plump up at room temperature, if necessary.
-Alternatively, freeze the dough: skip the resting step, cover the pan in two layers of plastic wrap and pop in the freezer (see recipe below for defrosting instructions).
+Before baking, give the rolls more time to plump up at room temperature.
+Alternatively, freeze the dough: skip the resting step, cover the pan in two layers of plastic wrap and freeze (see recipe below for defrosting instructions).

 Here’s what the dough looked like before resting…